-Second-hand smoke is especially dangerous to our children and is the leading cause of environmental death in NZ.
-Stay smoke free so you can keep your children safe so they can live long and healthy lives.
+Second-hand smoke is especially dangerous to children.
+Find out why children are at greater risk and how you can keep your tamariki safe so they can live long and healthy lives.

-Second-hand smoke refers to when you're exposed to the harmful effects of tobacco because a person is smoking in an area near you.
-Second-hand smoke is smoke that a person has breathed out (exhaled smoke) and also smoke from a burning cigarette.
+Second-hand smoke refers to being exposed to the harmful effects of tobacco because someone is smoking near you.
+It includes the smoke the person has breathed out (exhaled smoke) and also smoke from the burning cigarette.

-Second-hand smoke is the greatest environmental cause of death in NZ.
-There are no safe amounts of exposure to second-hand smoke – people who are exposed can suffer many of the same diseases that regular smokers get, like lung cancer, coronary heart disease, nasal sinus cancer and acute stroke.
+In Aotearoa New Zealand, second-hand smoke is the greatest cause of death from something in the environment.
+There is no safe amount of exposure to second-hand smoke.
+People who are exposed to second-hand smoke can suffer many of the same diseases that smokers get, such as lung cancer, coronary heart disease, nasal sinus cancer and stroke.

 Children are at higher risk

-Nothing is more important than our children, who are especially susceptible to second-hand smoke because of their lower body weight and smaller lungs.
-Children must be protected from second-hand smoke since it can increase the risk of:
+Children are particularly at risk of second-hand smoke because of their lower body weight and smaller lungs.
+Tamariki need to be protected from second-hand smoke since it can increase their risk of:

-- Exposure to second-hand smoke during pregnancy can reduce foetal growth and lead to other complications (information from Health Promotion Agency, NZ).
+It can also affect their lung development, and their learning and behaviour.
+Exposure to second-hand smoke during pregnancy can reduce foetal growth and lead to other complications.

-Tips on protecting your children from second-hand smoke
+Tips on protecting your tamariki from second-hand smoke

 - Ask for support from your family/whānau by following your no smoking house and car rules.